jdspoone/CK3-West-Germanic-Pagan-Flavor/README.md

 # West Germanic Pagan Flavor - **Updated for Crusader Kings 3 v1.19**
-A simple mod attempting to add a bit more flavour for West Germanic (e.g. Anglo-Saxon) pagans.
+A simple mod attempting to add a bit more flavour for West Germanics (i.e. Anglo-Saxons) and Germanic pagans.

 ## Current Features